12 of Emma Watson's most powerful quotes about feminism

-The actress, who will be seen next as Meg March in Greta Gerwig’s star-studded adaptation of Little Women — an early feminist text in itself — has intentionally taken on empowering roles (like her 2017 makeover of Beauty and the Beast‘s Belle) and promoted feminist literature.
-In July of 2014, Watson was appointed a Goodwill Ambassador for U.N.
+The actress, who was last seen as Meg March in Greta Gerwig's star-studded adaptation of Little Women—an early feminist text in itself—has intentionally taken on empowering roles (like her 2017 makeover of Beauty and the Beast's Belle) and promoted feminist literature.
+In July 2014, Watson was appointed a Goodwill Ambassador for U.N.
 Women; that September, she delivered a rousing speech at the U.N.
 Headquarters launching the HeForShe campaign, the aim of which is to bring more men into the feminist fold, because gender equality benefits everybody.

-In honor of Watson’s birthday, here are 11 of her best quotes about feminism.
+Here are 12 of her best quotes about feminism.

 "I am from Britain and think it is right that as a woman I am paid the same as my male counterparts.
 I think it is right that I should be able to make decisions about my own body.
 I think it is right that women be involved on my behalf in the policies and decision-making of my country.
 I think it is right that socially I am afforded the same respect as men.
 But sadly I can say that there is no one country in the world where all women can expect to receive these rights," the actress said in her 2014 U.N. speech.
 "No country in the world can yet say they have achieved gender equality."

-At the heart of HeForShe is the notion that to give women the same rights, respect, and opportunities afforded to men would not be detrimental to men; rather, the removal of the sexist social expectations that come with gender inequality would be freeing and beneficial to everyone.
+At the heart of HeForShe is the notion that giving women the same rights, respect, and opportunities afforded to men would not be detrimental to men; rather, the removal of the sexist social expectations that come with gender inequality would be freeing and beneficial to everyone.